osu-uwrt/riptide_setup/README.md

 2. [shared_software](https://github.com/osu-uwrt/shared_software)

 ## Chaining Workspaces
 Each of the above repositories (sim_softare, shared_software) are built on catkin as well.
-For the entire set of repositories to work together, we must "chain" their setup.bash files within the "bashrc" file for complete functionality.
+For the entire set of repositories to work together, we must "chain" their `setup.bash` files within the `bashrc` file for complete functionality.

-Below is a complete section of code that must be placed within the "bashrc" file for ALL of our working workspaces to be chained properly.
+Below is a complete section of code that must be placed within the `bashrc` file for ALL of our working workspaces to be chained properly.
 The lines pertaining to `sim_software` and `shared_software` can be omitted if the user decides not to use them.
 All others must remain.
 ```
 source /opt/ros/kinetic/setup.bash
 source ~/osu-uwrt/sim_software/devel/setup.bash